iFernandoSousa/BUG_LTG_MOBILE/README.md

-# Passo a Passo para reproduzir o problema
+# Step by step to reproduce the problem
-Bug relacionado ao Lightning Component em Mobile [iOS or Android]
+Bug related to Lightning Component inn Mobile [iOS or Android]

 <a href="https://githubsfdeploy.herokuapp.com?owner=iFernandoSousa&repo=BUG_LTG_MOBILE">